Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 Honestly though, sometimes there’s just no easier way to put it.
 There is a limited amount of space on the page to write exercise programs.

 Think of it a little like musical theory.
-You don’t have to know how to read charts and I won’t fault you if you don’t know the difference between a bass clef and a treble clef.
+You don’t have to know how to read charts – and I won’t fault you if you don’t know – but you should know the basic notes or chords your instrument produces right?

-A way to determine what notes or chord to play.
-How long to play them for.
-When you play them.
-You need an idea how it should sound and how it should all fit together.
+A way to determine what gets played, when and by who.
+You need an idea of how you should sound relative to others and it should all fit together.

 Same thing here.